openxla/community/README.md

-# Welcome to the SIG OpenXLA Community
+# Welcome to the OpenXLA Community

 ## This Repository

 OpenXLA is currently a SIG under TensorFlow governance.
-The community repository will store documents used by the SIG OpenXLA developer community:
+The community repository will store documents used by the OpenXLA developer community:

-* **Governance** - Operating processes for SIG OpenXLA
+* **Governance** - Operating processes for OpenXLA
-* **Community Meetings** - Schedule, agenda & minutes for public SIG OpenXLA community meetings
+* **Community Meetings** - Schedule, agenda & minutes for public OpenXLA community meetings
 * **GitHub Discussions** - Meta-conversations about the OpenXLA project.
 Please use repo-level GitHub Discussions for conversations about code.

 ## Contacts